 - Hotel Fast Pass (only available with certain hotels).

 - Extra Magic Time included (more on this later) but times may vary.

 - Character meet and greets in the hotels (not at the Villages or Davy Crockett Ranch).

 - Free shuttle bus to the parks from your hotel (not needed for the Disneyland Hotel and not available for the Davy Crockett Ranch/Les Villages Natures).
 That said some of the non-Disney hotels run their own shuttle buses to the parks but check this out before booking.

 - Sometimes you can get free breakfast or half board deals when booking a Disney hotel, or extra days free.
 Please note that bed and breakfast is no longer a guaranteed deal, this stopped early in 2017.
 Also, your breakfast included in your deal may be within the parks themselves at one of the fast-counter restaurants.

 You might ask which is the best Disneyland Paris Hotel.
 Truthfully, we have only stayed in the Disneyland Paris Hotel itself, and while it was amazing, so too was the price.
-I would advise you read reviews of the hotels within your price range and decide from there.
+I would advise you to read reviews of the hotels within your price range and decide from there.
 Realistically you won’t be spending all that much time at your hotel unless the weather is particularly dreadful.
 I would also suggest reading this post from The Life of Spicers who details all the hotel options to help you discover which Disneyland Paris hotel is the best one to stay in.